tamada/totebag/cli/README.md

 ### Detecting the archive format

-`totebag` automatically detects the archive format by the extension of the archive file name in the default.
+`totebag` automatically detects the archive format by the extension of the archive file name by default.
 However, you can explicitly specify the archive format by using the `--from` option in the list and extract modes.
-If `--from` option is absent or `auto`, which means automatic detection by the extension of the archive file name.
+If the `--from` option is absent or set to `auto`, the format is automatically detected by the extension of the archive file name.
 If `--from parse` is specified, the archive format is detected by parsing the magic number of the archive file (read header and detect the format).
 Otherwise, the specified format is used.